patx/micropie/README.md

 ## **Introduction**

 **MicroPie** is a fast, lightweight, modern Python web framework that supports asynchronous web applications.
-Designed with **flexibility** and **simplicity** in mind, MicroPie enables you to handle high-concurrency applications with ease while allowing natural integration with external tools like Socket.IO for real-time communication
+Designed with **flexibility** and **simplicity** in mind, MicroPie enables you to handle high-concurrency applications with ease while allowing natural integration with external tools like Socket.IO for real-time communication.

 ### **Key Features**
 - 🔄 **Routing:** Automatic mapping of URLs to functions with support for dynamic and query parameters.